ginstrom/paladin-novel/chapters/12_paladins-rise.md

 The corners of Silviana's mouth drew down, fine lines deepening around her ancient eyes.
 "The goddess of mercy has been pushed aside by those who profit from suffering.
 Where once her temples offered sanctuary, now the priests of Kemiss—god of commerce—hold sway, blessing slavers' chains and counting coin from slave auctions.
 And darker still..."
 She paused, glancing around at the listening crowd.
 "There are whispers of banned worship returning, evil cloaked in false righteousness."

-"I'm not a paladin," Gond said, his voice rougher than he intended.
-"I'm a mercenary who can heal."
+"I'm not a paladin," Gond said, his voice rougher than intended.
+"I've got some healing abilities, maybe even from Alanyi, but it's a gift that others have as well.
+Sim here also has the power of healing."

 Silviana's expression grew gentle but firm.
-"Luck does not raise the dead, Gond.
-Luck does not call an elf from her forest home after a century of silence.
-Luck does not gather the lost and broken and forge them into something stronger."
+"A mere healer does wield such power that it can be sensed leagues away, Gond.
+A mere healer does not call an elf from her forest home after a century of silence.
+A mere healer does not gather the lost and broken and forge them into something stronger."
 She gestured toward the settlement around them.
 "Look at what you have built here.
 Look at what you have become."

 Gond followed her gaze, seeing the community through her eyes.
 The former slaves who now stood tall and proud.
 The children who played without fear.
 The gardens and workshops and homes that had grown from nothing but hope and determination.

-"They did this," he said.
-"Not me."
+"I can't be a paladin," Gond said.
+"That would mean-"

+"It would mean you have a lot of work ahead of you," said Silviani, eyes glinting humorously.

+"Look around at these people," she continued.
 "They followed where you led.
 They trusted where you guided.
 They believed because you gave them reason to believe."
 Silviana's voice carried absolute certainty.
 "That is what paladins do, Gond.
 They kindle hope in the hopeless.
 They stand as light against the darkness."

 Sim stepped forward, his face bright.
 "Accept it, Gond.
 We all can see it."